-Proposals for the redevelopment of residential and commercial buildings and land at 42-44 Felix Road, as shown on the Policies Map, will be supported, provided:
+Proposals for development or redevelopment of residential and commercial buildings on land at 42-44 Felix Road, as shown on the Policies Map, should:

-- The scheme comprises retail and/or café uses on the ground floor with residential use on the upper floors; - ii.
-The scheme enhances and helps finance improvements to the public realm and route from Felix Road to the 'Jacob's Ladder' pedestrian railway bridge; - iii.
-Any new building should be sympathetic in terms of size and massing to its surroundings; and - iv.
-The uses do not harm residential amenity. - 5.52.
+- i. include retail and/or café uses on the ground floor with residential use the upper floors; - ii. maintain the public realm and route from Felix Road to the Jacob's Ladder pedestrian railway bridge; - iii. subject to viability, help finance improvements to the public realm and route from Felix Road to the Jacob's Ladder pedestrian railway bridge; - iv. be sympathetic in terms of size and massing to the surrounding area; and - v. respect the amenity of neighbouring residents. - 5.52.
 This policy encourages the redevelopment of a site comprising the convenience stores at 42 and 44 Felix Road and the public realm land between them that leads to the pedestrian railway bridge that crosses the mainline into Paddington to connect West Ealing and the Drayton Green area to the north.
 The bridge is commonly known as 'Jacob's Ladder' and is becoming increasingly popular as a route between the two communities to access local schools and shops.
 The quality of the public realm between the bridge and Felix Road is poor and unwelcoming. - 5.53.
 The aim of the policy is therefore to provide a more attractive and better gateway to and from Jacob's Ladder to Felix Road and the main town centre area to the south.
-The redevelopment of the two buildings on either side of the space for either the retention of convenience retail uses and/or a café fronting on to the space will improve surveillance and create more active and attractive street frontage.
-The policy requires that the development scheme meets the cost of and delivers the public realm improvements.
-It also requires that the detailed design of the scheme resolves any residential amenity issues arising from the scheme in terms of intensity of use and of disturbance from a café use.
+The redevelopment of the two buildings on either side of the space for either the retention of convenience retail uses and/ or a café fronting on to the space will improve surveillance and create more active and attractive street frontage.
+Any development scheme should help meet the costs of public realm and Jacob's Ladder improvements, unless it can be demonstrated that this would render the development unviable.
+The detailed design of the scheme should demonstrate how any potential problems, such as harm to residential amenity from a café, could be resolved.